When we ask people to appear in customer testimonial videos, we get one of two responses: “YES! Now I can start my IMDb page.”

 And the others that say, “Uh, sure?
 I don’t really want to, but I like you guys, so … I guess I’ll do it.”

-Customer testimonial videos are important.
+Customer testimonials are important.
 Like, really important.
 Like so important, marketing expert, Andy Crestodina of Orbit Media Studios talks about how important they are:

 “Video testimonials are without a doubt one of the most powerful pieces of content you can put on any website.”

-With the increase in online shopping, customers require more reassurance that what they’re purchasing is the real deal and testimonials help provide the evidence they need.
+With the increase in online shopping, customers require more reassurance that what they’re purchasing is the real deal and customer testimonials help provide the evidence they need.
 That’s why it has to be real customers because viewers can see right through hired actors and scripted conversations.
-Plus, offering to do customer testimonial video for a company you loved is an easy way to say, “Thanks for your great work!”
+Plus, offering to do customer testimonials for a company you loved is an easy way to say, “Thanks for your great work!”.

 Regardless of what camp you might fall in, customer testimonial videos are actually kind of fun.
 However, for those of you that are nervous, here are some tips for your customer testimonial debut.